Fire crews and mourners line streets to honour fallen firefighter Martyn Sadler

 The cortege paused outside Bicester fire station at 11am, where firefighters stood to attention for a minute’s silence.

-It was then travelling to the nearby St Edburg’s Church where a private service was taking place.
+It then travelled to the nearby St Edburg’s Church where a private service took place.

+As Mr Sadler’s coffin was carried into the church, standard bearers from across the national fire sector lined a route outside.

+Rob MacDougall, chief fire officer of the Oxfordshire Fire and Rescue Service, told mourners that Mr Sadler had just completed 20 years’ service when he died, having joined as a cadet aged 14.

 Ten fire crews were called to tackle the blaze, and thick black smoke could be seen rising into the sky.